 Hong Kong provides for no distinction in law or practice between investments by foreign-controlled companies and those controlled by local interests.
 Foreign firms and individuals are able to incorporate their operations in Hong Kong, register branches of foreign operations, and set up representative offices without encountering discrimination or undue regulation.
 There is no restriction on the ownership of such operations.
 Company directors are not required to be citizens of, or resident in, Hong Kong.
 Reporting requirements are straightforward and are not onerous.

-Hong Kong remains a popular destination for U.S. investment and trade.
-Despite a population of less than eight million, Hong Kong is America’s fifteenth-largest export market, ninth-largest for total agricultural products, and sixth-largest for high-value consumer food and beverage products.
-Hong Kong’s economy, with world-class institutions and regulatory systems, is based on competitive financial and professional services, trading, logistics, and tourism, though tourism suffered steep drops in 2019 due to sustained political protests.
-The service sector accounts for more than 90 percent of its nearly USD 368 billion gross domestic product (GDP) in 2019.
+Despite the imposition of the NSL by Beijing, significant curtailments in individual freedoms, and the end of Hong Kong’s ability to exercise the degree of autonomy it enjoyed in the past, Hong Kong remains a destination for U.S. investment and trade.
+Even with a population of less than eight million, Hong Kong is the United States’ fifteen-largest export market.
+Hong Kong’s economy, with advanced institutions and regulatory systems, is bolstered by competitive sectors including financial and professional services, trading, logistics, and tourism sectors, although tourism continued to be severely impacted by COVID-19 and related travel restrictions.
+The service sector accounted for more than 90 percent of Hong Kong’s nearly US$367 billion gross domestic product (GDP) in 2021.
 Hong Kong hosts a large number of regional headquarters and regional offices.
-More than 1,400 U.S. companies are based in Hong Kong, with more than half regional in scope.
+According to Hong Kong census data, 1,267 U.S. companies are based in Hong Kong, with more than half regional in scope.
 Finance and related services companies, such as banks, law firms, and accountancies, dominate the pack.
-Seventy of the world’s 100 largest banks have operations here.
+Over seventy of the world’s 100 largest banks have operations in Hong Kong.

-Macau is today the biggest gaming center in the world, having surpassed Las Vegas in terms of gambling revenue.
-U.S. investment over the past decade is estimated to exceed USD 23.8 billion.
-In addition to gaming, Macau hopes to position itself as a regional center for incentive travel, conventions, and tourism, though to date it has experienced limited success in diversifying its economy.
+The wide-ranging crackdown on junkets and satellite casinos deals a severe blow to the already-declining VIP gaming sector and marginally affects the whole city’s gaming sector in the short term, as investors and gamblers may assess the sudden uptick in scrutiny of operation of these entities as a signal of a potentially boarder clampdown on gambling activities within the territory.
+U.S. investment over the past decade is estimated to have exceeded US$23.8 billion.
+In addition to gaming, Macau aspires to position itself as a regional center for incentive travel, conventions, and tourism, though to date it has experienced limited success in diversifying its economy.
 In 2007, business leaders founded the American Chamber of Commerce of Macau.